How to Successfully Grow Potatoes in a Grow Bag

 To harvest, carefully tip the grow bags over and sift through the compost to collect the potatoes.
 You may be surprised by how many you can get from just 1 bag alone.

-There we have it, simple potato growing for small spaces. if I can do it, anyone can.
-So why not give it a go this year?
+There we have it, simple potato growing for small spaces.
+If I can do it, anyone can.
+So, why not give it a go this year?
 Grab yourself some grow bags, chit your potatoes and prepare for a fantastic growing season!

 *This post contains affiliate links which will not affect your shopping experience but will mean I will earn a small commission if you shop via them.
 For further information please refer to my disclosure page.